This tutorial covers setting up the Android emulator on your host machine and creating .NET MAUI

 /Users/USERNAME/.android

-Create the new directory
+Create the directories

 1